Stekeblad/Stekeblads-Video-Uploader/src/main/java/io/github/stekeblad/videouploader/allTheTodos.md

 #### Right now
 - Bugs and small things (there is always bugs and small things...)
-- Creating localization support and moving all strings visible for the users there
-    - Finish translations for english and swedish, review translations and check for strings not yet added in translations
-    - Check if Uploader and the Video* Classes can have translation

 #### Higher priority things to do
 - Settings window for picking another language than the detected one or